Ramiisaac/weighted-interval-scheduling/README.md

 ## Test File Requirements

-FIRST ROW FORMATTING:
-A1 = "START", B1 = "FINISH", C1 = "VALUE"
+First row formatted as A1 = "START", B1 = "FINISH", C1 = "VALUE" OR "START, FINISH, VALUE" if plaintext file.

-IF .CSV IN PLAINTEXT FILE, THEN:
-"START, FINISH, VALUE"

 ADDITIONAL ROWS:

-a.
-Each row represents a new interval
+1. Each row represents a new interval
-b.
-Formatted as start position, end position, interval value.
+2. Formatted as start position, end position, interval value.

-ALSO:

-Intervals do not need to be sorted
+Intervals do not need to be sorted.
 See requests-a.csv for example.

 ## User Manual
 INSTALLING